Information Rates for Channels with Fading, Side Information and Adaptive Codewords: Channels with CSIR and CSIT

 where step $(a)$ follows because $S_T$ is a function of $[Y,S_R]$; step $(b)$ follows because $I(A;S_T|S_R)=0$, $X$ is a function of $[A,S_T]$, and $A-[S_T,X]-Y$ forms a Markov chain; and step $(c)$ follows because one may optimize $X(s_T)$ separately for each $s_T \in \set{S}_T$.

-As discussed in~\cite{Caire-Shamai-IT99}, a practical motivation for this model is when the CSIT is based on an error-free feedback channel from the receiver to the transmitter.
-Theorem~\ref{theorem:AGMI-SR-max} for this case simplifies slightly in the sense that \eqref{eq:AGMI-P2} becomes
+As discussed in~\cite{Caire-Shamai-IT99}, a practical motivation for this model is when the CSIT is based on error-free feedback from the receiver to the transmitter.
+In this case, where $S_T$ is a function of $S_R$, the expression \eqref{eq:AGMI-P2} becomes